Military ranks of Myanmar: Myanmar Police Force

 Myanmar Police Force is an independent department of the Ministry of Home Affairs, one of the ministries under administration of Commander-in-Chief of Defence Services.
-The rank insignia of Myanmar Police Force are the insignia of Myanmar Armed Forces with different colours and with different titles.
+The rank insignia of Myanmar Police Force are the insignia of Myanmar Defence Services with different colours and with different titles.

 Officers

 In the Myanmar Police Force, a person of the rank of Police second lieutenant and above is called an officer; while an officer of the rank of Police Captain and above is called a gazetted officer.